Sunday, November 27, 2011

 So will the same thing happen to today's "Occupier" crowd?
 Well, again, never confuse a news story with a "movement".
 The "Occupy" people represent a tiny minority of public opinion.
 It is just a loud minority and one that has good visuals for the TeeVee Nooze.
 But even among people named "Rainbow" and "Ketchup" change is in the air, and change they would vehemently deny at this stage in their lives.

-Yes, there will be some Commie true-believers who will actually thing everyone is serious about this anarchy crap.
+Yes, there will be some Commie true-believers who will actually think everyone is serious about this anarchy crap.
 And they will feel cheated, when, 10 years from now, when everyone shows up for the "Occupy" anniversary party, how many folks will be driving luxury cars.

 But people get older and they get jobs and the settle down and have kids.
 And they realize that the "system" isn't going away anytime soon, and moreover that it ain't such a bad system, considering the alternatives.
 And moreover they realize that they are the system and that they can change the system from within.

 And yes, while the Hippies became Yuppies, times have a-changed since 1968.
 Opportunity for minorities and particularly women have increased dramatically.
 If you doubt me, watch some old television commercials or shows from that era.
-Back then, it was a big joke on the "Tonight" show, if had one of those "Lady Doctors".
+Back then, it was a big joke on the "Tonight" show, if you had one of those "Lady Doctors".
 Today they make up about half the profession.
 We have come a long way, baby.

-So, yea, perhaps changes will occur.
+So, yea, changes will occur.
 I am certain that our current tax system, which favors the wealthy to a great extent (our progressive tax rates are negated by the regressive nature of the Social Security tax, plus the availability of deductions in the higher brackets) will be "reformed" by allowing the Bush era tax cuts for the wealthy to die.
 And that right there could make all the difference in the world, in terms of distribution of wealth.